-Although America is a diverse country, accepting people who are different from us is something that we still struggle with in the classroom.
+Although America is a diverse country, accepting people who are different from us is something we still struggle with in the classroom.
 Many students, especially along the coasts, come from other countries and, as a result, English is their second language.
 Depending on the school district, some students will be in separate ELL classes, some will be in an integrated classroom, and others may be in a bilingual education environment.
 Embracing different languages while helping students achieve high grades and test scores leaves teachers with a conundrum.

 4 Strategies for the Classroom

-Diversity and empathy can be effectively taught by putting ourselves in another person's shoes.
+1. Use empathy to understand isolation: Diversity and empathy can be effectively taught by putting ourselves in another person's shoes.
 If an American, English-speaking student had to suddenly take the majority of classes in Spanish, Japanese, or Russian, he or she would likely gain a newfound experience of and appreciation for his or her ELL peers.
 Although this is not a practical solution with instructional minutes to be filled, a smaller version thereof may be possible.

-Teachers of younger ELL students are encouraged to engage them in conversation as much as possible.
+Teachers of younger ELLs are encouraged to engage them in conversation as much as possible.
 Additionally, the more comfortable a student feels speaking English, the more comfortable he or she will eventually become with reading and writing.
 Reading comprehension can be more easily achieved if students are allowed to pick books with themes from their primary culture that contain references and cultural ideals they are familiar with.
 Cultural identity should be maintained, not diminished.

 Tolerance, Empathy, and Perspective

 Teachers can set a positive example by showing their students that ELLs have a lot to offer and by encouraging the class to not only welcome but embrace language diversity.
 While some students will embrace the culture and language of their peers, many others will find it difficult to communicate with students who are still learning English.
 This is a difficult issue for teachers who value tolerance and empathy.